bndw/wifi-card/README.md

 We would love for you to contribute to different languages and help make it even better than it is today!
 As a language contributor, here are some steps we would like you to follow:

 1. Add a translation to [`./src/i18n.js`](./src/i18n.js)
-2. Add the language option to [`./src/App.js`](./src/App.js) in the format `latinName - nativeName`, e.g. `French - Français`
+2. Add the language option in alphabetical order to [`./src/components/Settings.js`](./src/components/Settings.js) in the format `latinName - nativeName`, e.g. `French - Français`
-3. If the languages added require RTL direction, add the language keys to RTL_LANGUAGES constant in ./src/App.js.
+3. If the languages added require RTL direction, add the language keys to RTL_LANGUAGES constant in [`./src/App.js`](./src/App.js)
-4. Add an entry to the translation-table in README.md.
+4. Append an entry to the [Supported Languages](#supported-languages) table in below.

 ## Supported Languages